 - R2.
 Annual Compliance Certifications.
-The permittee shall submit to EFSEC and EPA an Annual Compliance Certification report, which shall certify the status of compliance with respect to all AOP conditions in accordance with WAC 173-401-630(5)(d).
-Annual Compliance Certification Reports shall be submitted to EFSEC and EPA by April 15th each year and shall certify the status of compliance over the previous January through December period.
-The reports shall be certified by a responsible official in accordance with condition R1.
-Annual Compliance Certification reports shall include: - a) Identification of each term or condition of the AOP that is the basis of the certification. - b) Statement of compliance status; - c) Whether compliance was continuous or intermittent; - d) Method(s) used for determining of the source, currently and over the reporting period consistent with WAC 173-401-615; - e) Such other facts as EFSEC may require to determine the compliance status of the source; and, - f) Such additional requirements as may be specified pursuant to sections 114(a)(3) and 504(b) of the FCAA.
+The Permittee must submit to EFSEC and EPA an Annual Compliance Certification report, which must certify the status of compliance with respect to all AOP conditions in accordance with WAC 173-401-630(5)(d).
+Annual Compliance Certification Reports must be submitted to EFSEC and EPA by April 15th each year and must certify the status of compliance over the previous January through December period.
+The reports must be certified by a responsible official in accordance with condition R1.
+Annual Compliance Certification reports must include: - a) Identification of each term or condition of the AOP that is the basis of the certification. - b) Statement of compliance status; - c) Whether compliance was continuous or intermittent; - d) Method(s) used for determining the compliance status of the source, currently and over the reporting period consistent with WAC 173-401-615; - e) Such other facts as EFSEC may require to determine the compliance status of the source; and, - f) Such additional requirements as may be specified pursuant to sections 114(a)(3) and 504(b) of the FCAA.

-[Origin: WAC 173-401-630(5)] [Authority: WAC 173-401-615(3)] R3.
+R3.
 Semi-annual Monitoring Reports.
-Consistent with WAC 173-401-615(3) the permittee shall submit to EFSEC by October 18th and April 15th for the six-month periods January through June and July through December respectively, a report on the status of all monitoring requirements.
-All instances of deviation from AOP requirements shall be clearly identified.
-The semi-annual report shall contain a certification of any reports submitted during the semi-annual period that have not already been certified.
-The certification shall be consistent with WAC 173-401-520.
+Consistent with WAC 173-401-615(3) the Permittee must submit to EFSEC by October 18th and April 15th for the six-month periods January through June and July through December respectively, a report on the status of all monitoring requirements.
+All instances of deviation from AOP requirements must be clearly identified.
+The semi-annual report must contain a certification of any reports submitted during the semi-annual period that have not already been certified.
+The certification must be consistent with WAC 173-401-520.